jjcosgrove/jquery-aniview/README.md

 # jQuery AniView

 A jQuery plugin that works in harmony with animate.css in order to enable animations only when content comes into view.
+Now supports v4.x of animate.css

 ## Demo